 By the end of 1945, Fender (in contrast to Kaufman) was convinced that manufacturing was more profitable than repair and he decided to concentrate on that business instead.
 They parted ways in the next year and Leo renamed the company the Fender Electric Instrument Company.
 The first product of the new company was probably a custom lap steel guitar made in 1946 for his friend Noel Boggs.

 The company was incredibly successful from the beginning, which Leo Fender also owed to his associates like musician and product engineer Freddie Tavares, as well as to the efforts of sales chief, senior partner and marketing genius Don Randall.
 Randall worked closely with the immensely talented photographer and designer, Bob Perine.
 Their catalogs and ads were innovative – such as the “You Won’t Part With Yours Either” campaign, which portrayed people surfing, skiing, skydiving, and climbing into jet planes, all while holding Jazzmasters and Stratocasters.
 This early success is dramatically illustrated by the growth of Fender’s manufacturing capacity through the 1950s and 1960s.
+Leo Fender never wanted to learn to play the guitar himself, but had played the saxophone in high school.
+He had good connections to the Southern Californian music scene, which made it easier for him to spread his vision and made it possible for him not to rely on the traditional approach via a dealer network.
+At the same time, the way his guitars were made meant that most musicians found his guitars more affordable than those of his competitors (mainly Gibson).
+Due to the innovative and very effective production concept, Leo Fender’s guitar making in the 1950s became what Henry Ford had been in the 1920s in the automobile industry.
+Fender’s business was booming and his instruments were well received by musicians.

 Numerous rock, country and jazz musicians have used Fender guitars from 1951 to the present.
 Some notable Fender players, both past and present, include Eric Clapton, Kurt Cobain, Bob Dylan, George Harrison, Jimi Hendrix, Buddy Holly, Eric Johnson, Mark Knopfler, and Bruce Springsteen.